 Description: Would require Washington public schools to provide comprehensive sexual health education for all students.
 The Washington legislature passed and the governor signed the law (SB 5395) in March 2020.
-Opponents initiated Referendum 90 to repeal the law.
+Voters were asked whether to uphold or repeal the law.

 Washington state law does not currently require comprehensive sex education to be taught in public schools, though local school boards may choose to provide it.